Introduction

 - Immutable Transactions: Once a transaction is recorded on the blockchain, it cannot be changed or tampered with, reducing the risk of fraudulent activities such as chargebacks or double-spending.

-- Decentralized Security: Unlike traditional payment methods that rely on centralized entities (e.g., banks), digital currencies operate on decentralized networks, reducing the risk of a single point of failure in the system.
+- Decentralized Security: Unlike traditional payment methods that rely on centralized entities like banks, digital currencies operate on decentralized networks, reducing the risk of a single point of failure.

 - Encryption and Anonymity: Cryptocurrencies offer strong encryption protocols that enhance transaction privacy and security.
 While traditional payments require users to share sensitive financial details, cryptocurrencies allow for more anonymity.